thabnir/minimal-tetris/README.md

-# KTetris
+# minimal-tetris

-KTetris is my minimal implementation of the classic Tetris game.
+minimal-tetris is my minimal implementation of the classic NES game Tetris.

 Has different themes and a hold piece.
 Uses 7-bag randomization.